andrewhinh/admirer/README.md

     --num_workers "$(nproc)" --load_checkpoint training/model.pth
     ```

-- To start the Gradio app locally:
+- To start the app locally (uncomment code in PredictorBackend.__init__ and set use_url=False to use the local model instead of the API):

     ```bash
     python app_gradio/app.py